 Montana

 In March 1997, the Legislature enacted SB 390.
-The Bill called for competition to begin with large customers in July 1998 (load of 1MW or greater), a two-year rate freeze and required divestiture.
-By July 1, 2002 all customer classes will have the option to choose an electricity service provider.
+The Bill called for competition to begin with large customers in July 1998 (load of 1MW), a two-year rate freeze, and other provisions such as ESP licensing.
+The market for large customers opened as scheduled.
+Discussions continue on how to open the remaining market.
+The statute prevents the remaining market from opening earlier than July 1, 2002.
+The statute also provides for a delay of open access for remaining customers until 2004.
+Montana Power Company has agreed to divest itself of all generating assets owned by the company.

 Nevada

-The Senate approved SB438 amending HB366.
-SB438 phases-in competition on March 1, 2000.
-The Bill imposed a 3-year rate freeze on utilities delaying auctions of small default customers until July 2001.
-Incumbent utilities are allowed to use their names and logos for affiliates competing in the unregulated power market and existing qualifying facility contracts held by the utilities are preserved.
+Nevada’s restructuring statute was enacted in 1997.
+In 1999, the Nevada legislature amended HB 366 by delaying competition for default service, enacting a three-year rate freeze, modifying Commission regulations that prevented the utility-affiliate use of the utility’s name and logo, and establishing that metering, billing and customer service were subject to competition.
+SB438 also deleted the date for the onset of competition to March 1, 2000, subject to further delay by the Governor.
+Nevada’s rulemakings on restructuring continue, with a rule on stranded cost recovery expected in the last quarter of 1999.
+Final rates for distribution service are also expected in the last quarter of 1999.

 New Mexico

 The House of Representatives passed SB428 on March 19, 1999.
-Governor Gary Johnson signed the bill April 8, 1999.
-SB428 was introduced on February 5, 1999 calling for retail electric competition to be phased in from January 1, 2001, beginning with residential customers, small commercial users and schools.
+Governor Gary Johnson signed the bill on April 8, 1999.
+SB428 was introduced on February 5, 1999 calling for retail electric competition to be phased in from January 1, 2001, beginning with residential customers, small commercial, and schools.
 All customers will have choice beginning in 2002.
 Electric utilities are to separate generation from transmission and distribution activities.

 Oregon

-SB1149 has been enacted allowing direct access no later then October 1, 2001.
+SB1149 has been enacted allowing direct access no later then October 1, 2001 for non-residential customers.
+Residential customers are prohibited from receiving direct access.
+Instead, utilities are to provide them with choice by offering a portfolio of products consisting of, at a minimum, a cost-based, “green” and market-based options.
+Oregon’s legislation preserves local control for consumer-owned utilities.
+The Oregon Commission can delay restructuring if it fails to enact rates that ensure recovery of implementation costs or if the Commission finds that restructuring will reduce the benefit Oregon residential and small farm customers of investor-owned utilities receive from the Bonneville Power Administration.

 Washington

 No legislative bills pending and no regulatory orders pending.
+Washington completed two studies, including an unbundling study in early 1999.

 Wyoming